Fan-Out Synthesis Pattern¶

 Structure¶

-- Fan-out — spawn N agents with identical instructions but independent contexts; each produces a distinct solution
+- Fan-out — spawn N agents with identical instructions but independent contexts.
+Each one produces a distinct solution.

-- Validation — pass the merged output through a committee review loop before accepting
+- Validation — pass the merged output through a committee review loop before you accept it.

 graph TD